-We don’t know which is a more delightful Christmas experience—the insides of holiday-bedecked department stores or the fantastically creative window displays outside.
-We just recommend you make two trips: one to see the windows, and another to do your actual shopping.
+We don’t know which is a more delightful Christmas experience — the insides of holiday-bedecked department stores or the fantastically creative window displays outside.
+Pro tip: Make two trips — one to see the windows and another to do your actual shopping.
 A certain stretch of Fifth Avenue is your best bet for hitting some of the city’s most fantastical displays.
-Start at Macy’s Herald Square and head up Fifth Avenue stopping along the way to see Lord & Taylor, Saks Fifth Avenue, Bergdorf Goodman and ending at Tiffany’s.
+Start at Macy’s Herald Square and head up Fifth Avenue stopping along the way to see Lord & Taylor, Saks Fifth Avenue, Bergdorf Goodman and ending at Tiffany & Co.

 Eggnog at Rolf’s

-For indoor treats, there’s no better place to behold the fantasia that is German-style Christmas than at Rolf’s near Gramercy Park.
-Stop here for an eggnog or a full Bavarian meal and enjoy the eye-candy environs festooned with Jurassic-sized garlands of lights, balls and icicles.
+For indoor treats, there’s no better place to behold the fantasia that is German-style Christmas than at Rolf’s German Restaurant near Gramercy Park.
+Stop in for an eggnog or a full Bavarian meal and enjoy the eye-candy environs festooned with Jurassic-sized garlands of lights, balls, and icicles.

 All good little boys and girls know that Santa arrives at Macy’s on the morning of Thanksgiving, at the end of the Thanksgiving Day Parade.
-He sets up shop on the 8th floor of Macy’s Herald Square in a winter wonderland complete with toy shop, elves, ice skating penguins and miles of toy trains.
+He sets up shop on the 8th floor of Macy’s Herald Square in a winter wonderland complete with toy shop, elves, ice skating penguins, and miles of toy trains.
 There’s no better place for your little one to tell Santa her or his wish.
 Macy’s Santaland is free to enter but you need to reserve a time online starting five days in advance of your visit to see Santa.

 Holiday Villages in Bryant Park and Union Square

 Speaking of shopping, few places offer more creative gifts and better hot chocolate, in a more yuletide setting, than the traditional holiday market.
-In NYC you’ll find the the best holiday villages in popular parks.
-Our picks: the Bryant Park Winter Village (in the block right next to The Knickerbocker) and Union Square.
+In NYC, you’ll find the best holiday villages in popular parks.
+Our picks: the Bryant Park Winter Village (in the block right next to The Knickerbocker) and Union Square Holiday Market.

 Christmas Trees at New York Public Library

 Speaking of holiday decor, there are magnificent trees all over the city.
-In addition to Rockefeller Center and Bryant Park, you’ll find stately firs in the New York Public Library and one gracing the Radio City marquee.
+In addition to Rockefeller Center and Bryant Park, you’ll find stately firs in the New York Public Library and, of course, the one gracing the Radio City marquee.
 Other notable Christmas trees include the tree at Lincoln Center, inside the Museum of Modern Art, and in Washington Square Park.

 The Nutcracker at New York City Ballet

-You may have seen this show plenty of times before, but nowhere does the classic Nutcracker come to life in as grand a fashion than at the New York City Ballet at Lincoln Center.
+You may have seen this show plenty of times before, but nowhere does George Balanchine’s “The Nutcracker” come to life in as grand a fashion as at the New York City Ballet’s version at Lincoln Center.
 With layers of theatrical detail and world-class performers, kids young and old are always delighted.

 The Radio City Christmas Spectacular

-One sure fire way to experience Christmas in New York City is with the Rockettes and St. Nick himself at Radio City Music Hall.
-The Christmas Spectacular runs from early-November through the first of the year, so you should have plenty of options for tickets.
+One surefire way to experience Christmas in New York City is with the Rockettes and St. Nick himself at Radio City Music Hall.
+The Radio City Christmas Spectacular runs from early-November through the first of the year, so there are plenty of options for tickets.

 Holiday Train Show at New York Botanical Garden

-Another great activity for families is the holiday train show at New York Botanical Garden, which features more than 175 specific New York City landmarks among its miles of G-scale locomotives and tracks.
+Another great activity for families is the Holiday Train Show at New York Botanical Garden, which features nearly 200 New York City landmarks among its miles of G-scale locomotives and tracks.
 If you don’t feel like hopping on a train yourself, the NYC Transit Museum also puts up a great holiday train set at Grand Central Terminal.